lsaenzt/DicePools.jl/docs/src/index.md

 ### Output

-DicePools generates a table with the following dimensions
+DicePools generates a table with one row for each possible result and the following dimensions:

 - Dice: a column with the numbers of dice in the pool.
 A pool of 2D6 will have a "2" in this column.
 If rolling several pools (e.g. 1:3) the output shows numbers 1,2,3.
 To see the results of one the pools (e.g. 3d6), you should filter this column by "3·